 A decade or so ago, starting a company was harder—but with fewer competitors, it made sense to go all-out on acquisition.
 Today, growing competition and market saturation have made switching products easier, and led to a decline in relative value of features and an increase in Customer Acquisition Cost (CAC).
 The scenarios couldn’t be more different, yet a lot of existing advice is still based on acquisition models from the past.

-Businesses that are primarily acquisition-focused invest their time, energy, and resources into bringing people on board, but later miss out on the opportunity to find out important data points such as what value proposition drove people to their product, and what kept them there.
+SaaS companies that are primarily acquisition-focused invest their time, energy, and resources into bringing people on board, but later miss out on the opportunity to find out important data points such as what value proposition drove people to their core product, and what kept them there.

 The same logic applies to your startup: if you don’t have a clear sense of which customers you are getting, how can you know what to build, or how to price it?

-Let customer data to drive your pricing strategy
+Let customer data drive your saas pricing strategy

 Gathering customer data helps you understand the general makeup of your customers and quantify the value people derive from your product, so you can drive your pricing strategy accordingly.